Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 • Timing differences: Checks written but not yet cashed, or deposits made after the bank’s cutoff

-• Data entry errors: Transposed numbers, incorrect amounts, or transactions posted to wrong accounts
+• Data entry errors: Transposed numbers, incorrect amounts, transactions posted to wrong accounts, or mathematical errors

 • Bank fees and interest: Charges or credits that appear on the statement but weren’t recorded internally